Jaliborc/MutexDelay-1.0/README.md

 # MutexDelay-1.0 :watch:
-Straightforward library that allows to easily delay a method call, and to avoid multiple sources making unnecessary calls to the same function for efficiency.
-Hence, a mutex and a delay.
+Straightforward library that allows to easily delay a method call, and to avoid multiple sources making unnecessary multiple calls to the same function for efficiency.
+Hence, behaves like a mutex over delayed code.

 ### API Overview
 |Name|Description|